Kepler-20f

 Kepler-20f (also known by its Kepler Object of Interest designation KOI-070.05) is an exoplanet orbiting the Sun-like star Kepler-20, the second outermost of five such planets discovered by NASA's Kepler spacecraft.
 It is located approximately 929 light-years (285 parsecs, or about 8.988×10^15 km) from Earth in the constellation Lyra.
 The exoplanet was found by using the transit method, in which the dimming effect that a planet causes as it crosses in front of its star is measured.
-The planet is notable as it has the closest radius to Earth known so far.
+The planet is notable as it has a close radius to Earth.